 Foreign Exchange and Remittances

 The Dominican exchange system is a market with free convertibility of the peso.
 Economic agents perform their transactions of foreign currencies under free market conditions.
 There are generally no restrictions or limitations placed on foreign investors in converting, transferring, or repatriating funds associated with an investment.

+Law No. 16-95 on Foreign Investment in the Dominican Republic grants special allowances to foreign investors and national individuals residing abroad who make contributions to a company operating in the Dominican Republic.
+It regulates the types of investments, the areas of investment, and the rights and obligations of investors, among others.
 Decree No. 214-04 on the Registration of Foreign Investment in the Dominican Republic establishes the requirements for the registration of foreign investments, the remittance of profits, the repatriation of capital, and the requirements for the sale of foreign currency, among other issues related with investments.

 Foreign investors can repatriate or remit both the profits obtained and the entire capital of the investment without prior authorization of the Central Bank.
-Article 5 of the aforementioned Decree 214-04 states that “the foreign investor, whose capital is registered with the CEI-RD, shall have the right to remit or repatriate it…”
+Article 5 of the aforementioned decree states that “the foreign investor, whose capital is registered with the CEI-RD, shall have the right to remit or repatriate it…”

 Sovereign Wealth Funds